All Episodes

 My buddy Andy McCarthy at National Review Online, a great, great piece today.

-Number one and number three to set this up from the president's press conference today.
+Before we get to number nine and Tenant Obama, Mike, let's go back to, let's see, number one and number three to set this up from the president's press conference today.

-Uh, and he's going out of his way.
+And he's going out of his way.

 They're going out of the way.

-We don't know that they are from the highest levels of the Iran government.
+Yeah, well, these IEDs that are in Iraq from Iran, manufactured in Iran, we don't know that they are from the highest levels of the Iran government.

-We we can't possibly say that.
+We can't possibly say that.

-So the president was asked about this today, first by David Gregory of NBC, who said uh about the IEDs coming from Iran, critics say that you are using the same quality of intelligence about Iran that you used to make the case for war in Iraq, specifically about weapons of mass destruction, it turned out to be wrong, and that you're doing that to make a case for war against Iran.
+So the president was asked about this today, first by David Gregory of NBC, who said about the IEDs coming from Iran, critics say that you are using the same quality of intelligence about Iran that you used to make the case for war in Iraq, specifically about weapons of mass destruction.

 Is that true?

-Point is they're coming from Iran, so who cares?
+Point is, they're coming from Iran, so who cares?

 They're still being used by the enemy in Iran, which means Iran is aligning itself with the enemy in Iraq.

-This was followed up later in the press conference by Ed Henry of CNN, whose question was this Are you saying that today that you don't know of senior members of the Iranian government are in fact behind these explosives?
+Are you saying that today that you don't know if senior members of the Iranian government are in fact behind these explosives?

 They said the highest levels of the Iranian government were behind this.

-Uh also it seems to square with what General Pace has been saying, but contradicts what you're saying.
+Also, it seems to square with what General Pace has been saying, but contradicts what you're saying.

 I strongly disagree.